BioX-Bridge: Model Bridging for Unsupervised Cross-Modal Knowledge Transfer across Biosignals: Experiments

 \paragraph{Datasets \& Tasks \& Metrics} We consider the following datasets in the evaluation: (i) \textbf{WESAD} \citep{schmidt2018introducing} is a wearable stress and affect detection dataset consisting of synchronized data from a wrist- and chest-worn device, collected from 15 subjects during a lab study.
 We select the ECG and PPG modality for a three-class (baseline/amusement/stress) classification task. (ii) \textbf{FOG} \citep{zhang2022multimodal} is a multimodal dataset for detecting freezing of gait in Parkinson’s Disease, collected from 12 patients.
 We select the EMG and EEG modality for a two-class (normal/FOG) classification task. (iii) \textbf{ISRUC} \citep{khalighi2016isruc} is a sleep-staging dataset consisting of synchronized data from a polysomnography, collected from 118 subjects in a laboratory study.
 We select the EEG and ECG modality for a two-class (sleep/wake) classification task.
 Dataset splits and preprocessing are detailed in the appendix.
 Given the unbalanced nature of the datasets, we report Balanced Accuracy, F1-Weighted, and F1-Macro, following \citep{jiang2024large, pillai2025papagei}.

 \paragraph{Backbone Foundation Models} For EEG, we adopt the base version of the LaBraM architecture with 5.8M parameters \citep{jiang2024large}.
 For ECG, we adopt the small version of the HuBERT-ECG architecture with 30.4M parameters \citep{coppola2024hubert}.
 For PPG, we adopt the small version of the PaPaGei architecture with 5.7M parameters \citep{pillai2025papagei}.
 For EMG, we adopt NormWear with 136.1M parameters \citep{luo2024toward}.
 Note that LaBraM, HuBERT-ECG, and NormWear adopt a CNN-transformer architecture, while PaPaGei adopts a CNN architecture.
 All models are initialized with the pre-trained weights provided by the original publications.
 Note that biosignal foundation models are still early in their development, in comparison to foundation models for language and vision.
-While current models contain a relatively small number of parameters, our method for efficient cross-modal knowledge transfer would be even more valuable as they scale up.
+Although current models contain a relatively small number of parameters, our method for efficient cross-modal knowledge transfer would be even more valuable as they scale up.
+As foundation models scale up, BioX-Bridge is efficient in terms of the bridge architecture to help reduce the number of trainable parameters.
+Furthermore, the bridge position selection strategy is lightweight in comparison to model training and scales linearly with the number of layers of the foundation models.

 \paragraph{Baselines} We compare our method with the following baselines evaluated on $\mathcal{D}^{\text{(new)}}$: (i) Random denotes a model that produces predictions at random. (ii) CardioGAN uses GAN to synthesize ECG from PPG \citep{sarkar2021cardiogan}, and we translate the new modality data (PPG) to the old modality (ECG) for evaluation. (iii) KD \citep{hinton2015distilling} is the baseline of knowledge distillation. (iv) KD-contrast \citep{abbaspourazad2024wearable} is a variant of knowledge distillation with contrast loss \citep{zhang2024brant}. (v) Oracle denotes the absolute best performance that can be achieved, which is simply the performance of the old modality model using old modality data.
 Please refer to the appendix for implementation details and further discussions.